Pennsylvania Hypoxic-Ischemic Encephalopathy (HIE) Attorneys

 - C-section was needed, but was delayed

 - Medical staff used vacuum extractors or forceps to deliver the baby

 - Medical staff dismissed the parents’ concerns and/or did not obtain the mother’s informed consent before pursuing a certain course of action/intervention

-In addition to therapeutic hypothermia, there are a variety of other treatments and therapies that may help mitigate symptoms associated with HIE.
+In addition to therapeutic hypothermia, there are a variety of other treatments and therapies designed to help mitigate symptoms associated with HIE.
 For example, babies with HIE may require breathing support, seizure medications, or IV fluids.
-Additionally, it is absolutely critical that the baby receives early intervention care, which can include various therapies (occupational therapy, speech therapy, and physical therapy among them), and early education programs.
-The earlier HIE is diagnosed, the earlier intensive care can begin.
-The earlier intensive care begins, the better outcomes can be.
+Additionally, it is absolutely critical that the baby receives early intervention care, which can include various therapies (occupational therapy, speech therapy, and physical therapy among them), and early education programs in order to ensure the best outcome possible for that child.

 We help secure parents’ peace of mind knowing their children will be well-cared for throughout their lives.
 Call us for a free, no-obligation consultation.
 We will always keep your information completely confidential.